coltoneshaw/CS-Repro-Mattermost/README.md

     - You can use any of the accounts to sign in.
     - The keycloak container can be **very** picky sometimes and require a restart of just that container to sign in with that method the first time.

+5. To stop everything run `make stop`.

+6. To then bring it up again, without creating new containers, run `make start`.

 ## Accounts

 | Username  | Password  | Keycloak Role | Mattermost Role | Can use LDAP? | Can use SAML? |